syncfusion-content/windowsforms-docs/WindowsForms/colorpickerbutton/Overview.md

 ## Key Features

-**Selection** - Provides support to select the colorgroups and colors are initially.
+**Selection** - Provides support to select the color groups and colors are initially.

 **ColorGroups** - Provides different types of color groups.
 The groups are SystemColors, StandardColors, CustomColors and UserColors.